2023 Solar Incentives Guide for Milford, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" includes a range of financial incentives designed to make installing and using solar panels more affordable.
+The term "solar incentives" includes a range of financial incentives put in place to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Incentives may include things like discounts, cash back or monthly utility bill credits.
-Some incentives are provided by the federal government, while others are provided by the Pennsylvania government or by your utility company, county or municipality.
-You might qualify for any of the following types of solar incentives:
+You may be eligible for various types of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the Pennsylvania government and others from the federal government.
+Categories of solar incentives include:

 Federal Solar Incentives

-The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
-The solar panels must have been installed on a property you own after January 1, 2006 for you to be eligible for the credit.
-Initially, the ITC applied to 30% of all system installation costs (panels, equipment, labor and accessories), although this amount has fluctuated slightly over time between 26-30%.
-The amount you qualify for will depend on when your solar system was installed.
+The ITC can be credited towards the value of solar panels installed on your primary or secondary residence in the United States.
+The solar panels must have been installed after January 1, 2006 on a property owned by you for you to be eligible for the credit.
+Originally, the ITC covered 30% of all costs (panels, labor, equipment and accessories), although this amount has fluctuated over time between 26-30%.
+The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the claim amount.

-Contacting your local Milford solar panel installer is the best way to learn more about how the ITC could apply to you.
+Talking to your local Milford solar panel installer is the best way to understand how the ITC may apply to your situation.

-In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
 The Clean Energy Credit runs until 2035.
 Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit; this amount will be decreased slightly each year until the current program ends.
-Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.
+Starting in 2023, it will also be easier to claim credits for energy storage systems with the new act.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Milford solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Milford solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives